 Invest $8,282 to make $30,000?
 Yes please.

-4 Important Things to Consider When Choosing a Real Estate Farm Area
+4 Important Real Estate Farming Ideas to Consider When Choosing a Farm Area

 Before you can begin establishing yourself as the go-to real estate agent in the area, you first have to choose and then understand a neighborhood.
 The best approach to your first real estate farm is to choose a place close to home, a place that you already know well.
 Why?
 There’s a couple of reasons.

-Start You Real Estate Farm Somewhere You’ve Got Built-in Expertise
+1. Start You Real Estate Farm Somewhere You’ve Got Built-In Expertise

 Choosing to farm for real estate leads close to home is easier because you already know the ins and outs of the neighborhood, literally and figuratively.
 The residents of a neighborhood need to trust you as an expert in where they live or want to move to, and if you live there too, they know that you can identify with the experience of calling that area home.